 - Attainable and Agreed-Upon

-This kind of goal setting is, in a sense, the embodiment of growth mindset.
+This kind of goal setting is, in a sense, the embodiment of building a growth mindset.
 Students are working to improve, dissuading themselves from thinking their traits and skills are fixed.

 What will happen when they meet their goals?
 They’ll know growth is always possible.